davedissian/compiler-rs/README.md

-compiler-rs
+wacc-rs
 =========

-A simple compiler for a simple toy language written in Rust.
+A compiler for a simple stringly typed programming language, heavily inspired by WACC.
+This compiler (will) have two front-ends, the new enhanced syntax and the syntax which matches the original WACC specification.

 Build using `cargo build`

 The Language
 ---------
 The language syntax is a simple imperative langauge with functional constructs such as higher-order functions and lambdas.
-It is inspired by the WACC language developed at Imperial College London for the second year BEng Computing compilers project.
+It is inspired by the WACC programming language developed at Imperial College London for the second year Computing compilers project.

 Changes from WACC include:
 - Blocks use C style braces instead